lf-lang/vscode-lingua-franca/CONTRIBUTING.md

 #### VS Code not detected on Mac OS X
 If you have VS Code installed, it might not get recognized if it is not on your `PATH`.
 To add `code` to your `PATH` and allow our install script to find it, open the command pallete in VS Code (<kbd>ctrl</kbd>+<kbd>p</kbd>) and type `Install 'code' command in PATH`.

+#### Maven uses an incompatible JDK
+Maven may come with an OpenJDK, depending on how it is installed.
+If this JDK is not the right version, the build process will fail.
+To point `mvn` to the correct JDK, set the `JAVA_HOME` environment variable accordingly.
+To see which version of Java is used, run `mvn --version`.

 ## Running the tests
 ```